-It is a good choice mainly before bedtime, but can also be used during the day.
+It's a good choice especially before bedtime, but it can also be used during the day.

-It should not be used before training, as due to its slow digestion it can cause discomfort during training.
+It should not be used before training, as its slow digestion can cause discomfort during training.

-Albumin is the protein of eggs, and although it is much less popular than milk proteins, it is also of good quality.
+Albumin is the protein in eggs, and although it is much less popular than milk proteins, it is also of good quality.

-It has a very good amino acid profile, and compared to milk proteins, it can be said that it has an average absorption rate.
+It has a very good amino acid profile, and compared to milk proteins, it can be said to have an average absorption rate.

-Although milk proteins and Albumin are the most popular in supplementation, there are still other types.
+Although milk proteins and albumin are the most popular supplements, there are still other types.

-From soy protein, used primarily by people who do not ingest animal protein, even to meat protein supplements, the choice is immense.
+From soy protein, which is mostly used by people who don't eat animal protein, to even meat protein supplements, the choice is huge.

-However, both in terms of quality and price level, Whey protein is undoubtedly the best choice.
+However, both in terms of quality and in terms of price, the Whey protein it is without doubt the best choice.

-There are then products that are a mixture of various proteins, pay attention to the content of this "mixture" since it is often used lower quality protein to lower the price of the supplement.
+Then there are still products that are a mixture of several proteins, pay attention to the content of this “mix” as inferior quality protein is often used to lower the price of the supplement.

-An example of this is WIN Nutrition Hi-Protein.
+An example of this is the WIN Nutrition Hi-Protein.

-In addition to a good amount of protein, it is important that this is good quality protein, with a good amino acid profile.
+In addition to a good amount of protein, it is important that it is good quality protein with a good amino acid profile.

-By using a quality protein powder supplement, you achieve that.
+By using a quality protein supplement powder, you do just that.

-In addition, after training a Whey protein shake can be very helpful in helping you recover, and increase muscle mass.
+Furthermore, after training a Whey protein shake can be very useful to help you recover and increase muscle mass.

 A huge advantage is the ease with which you can add protein to any meal with a simple shake.

-You don't exactly have any great advantage in using a protein powder supplement in relation to a good steak or fish steak.
+You don't exactly have any great advantage in using a powdered protein supplement over a good steak or fish steak.

-But can you get all the protein you just need for these foods?
+But can you get all the protein you need from just these foods?

 Although gainers have their pros and cons, they are valid supplements for those looking to gain muscle mass.

-They are hypercaloric supplements, that is, high in calories.
+They are hypercaloric supplements, that is, rich in calories.

-It always depends on product to product, but the common factor in all of them are high levels of carbohydrates and calories.
+It always depends from product to product, but the common factor in all of them is high levels of carbohydrates and calories.